Blue Jays hire Rays bench coach Charlie Montoyo as manager

 TORONTO (AP) - Charlie Montoyo, a bench coach for the Tampa Bay Rays this season, was hired as manager of the Toronto Blue Jays on Thursday.
 He succeeds John Gibbons, who was let go after the team finished 73-89.

-Montoyo has a three-year contract with a club option for 2022.
-He is to be introduced at a news conference Monday.
+The Blue Jays will officially introduce Montoyo during a news conference Monday at Rogers Centre.
+He has a three-year contract with a club option for 2022.

-Montoyo is a 53-year-old Puerto Rican who worked as the bench coach for the Tampa Bay Rays this season.
-Before that, he was their third-base coach for three years.
+"I am extremely honored and humbled to join the Toronto Blue Jays organization," Montoyo said in a statement.
+"Managing a team that represents an entire nation is incredibly special.
+My family and I look forward to working toward the ultimate goal of winning a championship for this city.
+I also want to recognize the entire Tampa Bay Rays organization for giving me the chance to start my coaching career."

-Blue Jays general manager Ross Atkins said in a statement that Montoyo is "a highly regarded leader" with "a superior ability to connect and relate."
+The 53-year-old Montoyo, from Puerto Rico, managed the triple-A Durham Bulls from 2007-14 and spent three seasons as Tampa Bay's third-base coach before becoming bench coach this year.

 Montoyo becomes the 13th manager in Blue Jays history.
 He will be responsible for the development of top prospect Vladimir Guerrero Jr., who is expected to join the Blue Jays in April.